srouchier/hamopy/docs/index.md

 ## Installation

+hamopy may be installed by running

+    pip install hamopy

-You can download and install hamopy by cloning the [GitHub repository](https://github.com/srouchier/hamopy), or download and unpack the ZIP file.
+Alternatively, you can download and install hamopy by cloning the [GitHub repository](https://github.com/srouchier/hamopy) and running:

-Then include the path to the download directory to your PATH or PYTHONPATH environment variable.
+    python setup.py install

 ## How things work